-The actual outturn for 2016/17 had no impact on the General Fund balance.
-The outturn before movements in earmarked reserves was £1.004m, with a net £1.004m being drawn from reserves for the year.
+The actual outturn for 2017/18 had no impact on the General Fund balance.
+The outturn before movements in earmarked reserves was $\pounds 0.355m$, with a net $\pounds 0.355m$ being drawn from reserves for the year.

-A net £2.327m of reserves were used as planned and in accordance with matters reported to the Executive Committee for 2016/17. £0.805m of additional one-off income has been added to reserves in line with previous practice and is held against specific services.
-An unplanned £0.518m was added to reserves at year-end for:
+A net £1.741m of reserves were used as planned and in accordance with matters reported to the Executive Committee for 2017/18. £0.709m of additional one-off income has been added to reserves in line with previous practice and is held against specific services. £0.296m has been added to reserves for; savings following voluntary redundancies and delays in recruiting the Budget Strategy development roles £0.124m; operational property cost reductions £0.130m; reduced bad debt provision requirement £0.042m.
+An unplanned £0.381m was added to reserves as the net of service underspends and additional income generated.